Hemant-Mann/Anime-Downloader/README.md

 ## Setup ##
 Clone this repository in your desktop
-- Fireup http://kissanime.to in your browser
+- Fireup http://kissanime.io in your browser
-- Then open the networks tab from console and copy the "Cookie" and "User agent" header
-- Edit the KissAnime/config.json (If not present then copy and rename the sample-config.json)
+- Rename the KissAnime/sample-config.json --> config.json

 And run this simple line in your terminal